 DECEMB ER 31

 1997 1998

-(IN MIL
+(IN MIL LIONS)

-Term loansRevolving credit facility \$ \$169.5 42.4

-Old revolving credit facility 226.2

-Senior subordinated notes (1) 289.2 52.1

-Mortgage notes (3) 65.3 3.7 42.6
+Term loans.
+Revolving credit facility.
+Old revolving credit facility.
+Senior subordinated notes (1).
+Senior discount notes (2).
+Mortgage notes (3).
+Other.
+226.2 65.3 \$169.5 42.4 289.2 52.1 42.6

-Less current portion 295.2 (1.0) 595.8 (16.6)
+Less current portion 295.2 (1.0) \$294.2

-\$294.2 \$579.2

-===== =====

-- (1) Net of original issue discount of \$0.9 million and purchase discount of \$9.9 million. - (2) Net of original issue discount of \$33.2 million and purchase discount of \$1.7 million. - (3) Net of original issue discount of \$16.6 million.
+- Net of original issue discount of \$0.9 million and purchase discount of \$9.9 million. - (2) Net of original issue discount of \$33.2 million and purchase discount of \$1.7 million. - (3) Net of original issue discount of \$16.6 million.

 The term loans and revolving facility borrowings are made pursuant to a credit agreement.
 The credit agreement provides for three term loan facilities consisting of Tranche A term loan, Tranche B term loan and a delayed draw term facility, as well as a \$100 million revolving credit facility.
 Tranche A term loan provides for borrowings of \$80 million, Tranche B term loan provides for borrowings of \$90 million and the delayed draw facility provides for borrowings of up to \$100 million.
 Borrowings under the credit agreement bear rates of interest equal to various indices, at WESCO's option, such as an adjusted LIBOR, prime rate or the Federal Funds rate, plus a borrowing margin.
-The revolving credit facility and the Tranche A term loan matures in 2004.
-The delayed draw term facility matures in 2005 and the Tranche B term loan matures in 2006.
+The revolving credit facility matures in 2005 and the Tranche B term loan matures in 2006.
 All term loans provide for amortizations of principal payments prior to maturity.

 The senior subordinated notes issued by WESCO Distribution have an aggregate principal amount of \$300 million.
 The senior subordinated notes bear interest at 9 1/8%, payable semiannually on June 1 and December 1 of each year.
 The notes are due June 1, 2008 and are redeemable at the option of WESCO, in whole or in part, at any time after June 1, 2003 at certain specified prices.
-Prior to June 1, 2001, up to $$105 ext{ million}$ of the notes may be redeemed at 109.125% in connection with any offering of WESCO's equity securities.
+Prior to June 1, 2001, up to \$105 million of the notes may be redeemed at 109.125% in connection with any offering of WESCO's equity securities.